-Figure 2-20: Selecting Altimeter Setting
+Figure 2-23: Selecting Altimeter Setting

-QFE: Barometric setting resulting in the altimeter displaying height above a reference elevation (e.g., airport or runway threshold).
+QFE: Barometric setting resulting in the altimeter displaying height above a reference elevation (i.e., airport or runway threshold).
 When in QFE mode on the ground, system automatically sets to read zero altitude.
+When QFE altimeter setting is selected, "QFE" is annunciated.